SovereignCloudStack/standards/Standards/scs-0211-v2-kaas-default-storage-class.md

 ### Recommended non-performance-related properties

-The following recommendations cannot be checked without further ado and therefore do not represent hard requirement criteria.
-Nevertheless, they are important prerequisites for ensuring data storage stability:
+The following recommendations are not completely tested yet and therefore do not represent hard requirement criteria so far.
+Nevertheless, they are important prerequisites for ensuring data storage stability.
+Generally, these criteria are met by choosing the right provisioner such as Cinder CSI Provisioner.
+And this shall be cross-checked against a list of provisioners.

 If the persistent volumes (PV) provisioned by the provided default storage class are required to be failure-safe they MUST fulfill all of the following properties: